On Rigidity of Generalized Conformal Structures: A generalized Braid Lemma

 \section{A generalized Braid Lemma}

-The classical (well known) Braid Lemma (see for instance \cite{berger}) states:
+The classical well known Braid Lemma (see for instance \cite {berger}) states:

 \begin{lemma} [Braid Lemma] If $L$ is a trilinear map $E\times E\times E \to E$ on a vector space $E$, such that $L$ is symmetric on the two first variables and skew-symmetric on the two last ones, then $L=0$.
-In particular, if $A$ is a bilinear map $E\times E \to E$ such that where $\langle, \rangle$ is an Euclidean scalar product, then $A=0$.
+In particular, if $A$ is a bilinear map $E\times E \to E$ such that